frankpablo/smith-site/docs/teaching/csc110/csc110GitHub-class.md

   4. Tap the + icon to add a new account.
   5. Select the option to Scan QR code and use your device's camera to scan the QR code displayed on GitHub.
   6. Alternatively, you can manually enter the provided setup key into the Duo Mobile app if scanning is not possible.
+ -->

 ## Repositories

-Github saves projects in repositories.
+GitHub saves projects in repositories.
 We call each a "repo".

 A repo saved online is called a "remote repo", and a copy of that remote on your local computer is simply called your "local repo".